Eliška Mintálová

 Eliška Mintálová (born 23 March 1999) is a Slovak slalom canoeist who has competed at the international level since 2016, specializing in K1 and kayak cross.
 She is a two-time Olympian and a World Championship medalist.

 Career

-Mintálová won two medals at the World Championships with a silver in the K1 event in 2023 and a bronze in the K1 team event in 2021.
+Mintálová won three medals at the World Championships with a silver in the K1 event in 2023 and two bronzes in the K1 team event (2021 and 2026).

-She also won a gold medal in the K1 event at the 2022 European Championships in Liptovský Mikuláš.
+She won a gold medal in the K1 event at the 2022 European Championships in Liptovský Mikuláš and another gold in the K1 team event at the 2026 European Championships in Ivrea.

 On 8 May 2021 at the European Canoe Slalom Championships Mintálová finished 11th and secured her qualification for the delayed 2020 Tokyo Olympics.

 Mintálová finished in 9th place in the K1 event at the 2020 Summer Olympics.
 She also competed at the 2024 Summer Olympics, finishing 9th in the K1 event and 27th in kayak cross.

 In July 2020 she won the women's Slovak National Championship in the K1, winning by a 10-second margin.